metacpan/metacpan-cpan-extracted/distros/J/Jenkins-i18n/README.md

 The script `translation-tool.pl` tried to implement some sort of processing results caching, but that didn't work very well.
-On the other hand, the script should procedure results reasonably fast (~2,7s in a Intel i5-7200U 2.50GHz with encrypted disk), so it's not an issue per see not having it.
+On the other hand, the script should produce results reasonably fast (~2,7s in a Intel i5-7200U 2.50GHz with encrypted disk), so it's not an issue per see not having it.

 Cache may be implemented in the future again.